Table of contents

 Woman I is a powerful painting of women that takes inspiration from women in all their forms across history.

-This arresting image is intimidating yet intriguing that rejects the traditional representations of women.
+This arresting image is intimidating yet intriguing as it rejects the traditional representations of women.

-Willem de Kooning’s grotesque portrayal of women challenges the line between figurative and abstract painting.
+Willem de Kooning’s grotesque portrayal of women in itself challenges the line between figurative and abstract painting.

-Huge eyes, a menacing grin, massive breasts, distorted limbs, and a ferocious stare are heightened by the artist’s undisciplined brushwork.
+Huge eyes, a menacing grin, massive breasts, distorted limbs, and a ferocious stare are heightened by the artist’s undisciplined brushwork evidently.

 Today, it is one of the most celebrated portrayals of the female form.